The Notion page has research directions to explore in more detail, with many good papers.

 - OpenAIās Alignment Plan:

-brought attention to the interesting content in OpenAIās new paper regarding their alignment plan.
+@_jp1_brought attention to the interesting content in OpenAIās new paper regarding their alignment plan.
 No link was provided. - Discussion on Phi-2:

-shared some optimistic observations from Twitter examples, especially for smaller scale uses cases on edge. - Data Quality Scoring Models in Disco Research:
+@bjoernpand@flozi00engaged in conversation about Phi-2, questioning its effectiveness and the legitimacy of its benchmarks.
+While@bjoernpshowed skepticism,@flozi00shared some optimistic observations from Twitter examples, especially for smaller scale uses cases on edge. - Data Quality Scoring Models in Disco Research:

-suggested the implementation of scoring models to enhance data quality in Disco Research.
+@flozi00suggested the implementation of scoring models to enhance data quality in Disco Research.
 The aim is to not only deduplicate datasets, but also cleanse them of low-quality data like raw lists from Wikipedia or translation errors.

 ā· #benchmark_dev (13 messagesš„):